CommunityToolkit/WindowsCommunityToolkit/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- 🚨 PLEASE DO NOT SKIP ANY INSTRUCTIONS AND INFORMATION MENTIONED BELOW AS THEY ARE ALL REQUIRED AND ESSENTIAL TO INVESTIGATE THE ISSUE.
 ISSUES WITH MISSING INFORMATION MAY BE CLOSED WITHOUT INVESTIGATION
 ...
-IF NOT CERTAIN ABOUT THE ISSUE AND REQUIRE MORE CLARITY THEN PLEASE POST ON "QUESTIONS & HELP" CATEGORY OF THE DISCUSSIONS PLATFORM [https://github.com/CommunityToolkit/WindowsCommunityToolkit/discussions/categories/questions-help] WHERE YOU CAN DISCUSS AND ENAGAGE WITH THE COMMUNITY TO GAIN FURTHER CLAIRITY REGARDING THE ISSUE  🚨 -->
+IF NOT CERTAIN ABOUT THE ISSUE AND REQUIRE MORE CLARITY THEN PLEASE POST ON "QUESTIONS & HELP" CATEGORY OF THE DISCUSSIONS PLATFORM [https://github.com/CommunityToolkit/WindowsCommunityToolkit/discussions/categories/questions-help] WHERE YOU CAN DISCUSS AND ENGAGE WITH THE COMMUNITY TO GAIN FURTHER CLARITY REGARDING THE ISSUE  🚨 -->

 ## Describe the bug